jssteinberg/termcwd/README.md

 # termcwd

-Termcwd is a tiny package/plugin for Neovim and Vim providing a simple wrapper for the native terminal to quickly toggle/focus your (Neo)vim terminals.
+Termcwd is a tiny package/plugin for Neovim and Vim providing a simple wrapper for the native terminal to quickly toggle/focus your (Neo)vim terminals for the current working directory (CWD).

 Install Termcwd and define your preferred mappings (for Lua, see Install).